TEALSK12/apcsa-public/curriculum/Unit1/Lesson-101.md

 2. Have students demonstrate the Plug In and Un-Plug procedures for you.

-If your classroom has a projector hooked up to the teacher’s computer, project each step as you model it for the students.
+If your classroom has a projector hooked up to the teacher's computer, project each step as you model it for the students.

 Can you think of other ways that you might collaborate with others in this course as you create and share programs?
 What methods are used in the field of programming when there are several of programmers working on developing the same software application?